 A rift soon developed within the suffrage movement.
-Stanton and Anthony felt deceived and established the National Woman Suffrage Association in 1869 which focused on women’s suffrage efforts at the national level.
-A few months later some of their former abolitionist peers created the American Woman Suffrage Association which focused on women’s suffrage at the state level.
+Stanton and Anthony, feeling deceived, then established the National Woman Suffrage Association in 1869, which focused on women’s suffrage efforts at the national level.
+A few months later some of their former abolitionist peers created the American Woman Suffrage Association, which focused on women’s suffrage at the state level.

 By 1890, Anthony managed to reunite the two associations into the National American Woman Suffrage Association (NAWSA) with Stanton at the helm.
 By 1896, four states had secured woman’s suffrage.

 In the early 1880s, Stanton co-authored the first three volumes of the History of Woman Suffrage with Matilda Joslyn Gage and Susan B. Anthony.
 In 1895, she and a committee of women published The Woman’s Bible to point out the bias in the Bible towards women and challenge its stance that women should be submissive to men.

 The Woman’s Bible became a bestseller, but many of Stanton’s colleagues at the NAWSA were displeased with the irreverent book and formally censured her.